SciTools/iris/docs/src/further_topics/ugrid/operations.rst

 .. note:: UGRID saving support is limited to the NetCDF file format.

-The Iris saving process automatically detects if the :class:`~iris.cube.Cube` has an associated :class:`~iris.ugrid.MeshXY` and automatically saves the file in a UGRID-conformant format:
+The Iris saving process automatically detects if the :class:`~iris.cube.Cube` has an associated :class:`~iris.mesh.MeshXY` and automatically saves the file in a UGRID-conformant format:

 .. dropdown:: Code